OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 we consider A and B to be incompatible, and prevent a match between them.

-#### Prefer same division
+#### Prefer same separation taxon
-[KC: is our use of 'division' always referring to the barrier taxonomy?
-JR: yes, considering different term, will apply it consistently]

-There are many cases (about 4,000? will need to instrument and re-run to count) where A's division (say, C) is properly contained in B's nearest division (say, D) or vice versa.
-A and B are therefore not separated by the division separation heuristic.
+There are many cases (about 4,000? will need to instrument and re-run to count) where A's nearest enclosing separation taxon (say, C) is properly contained in B's (say, D) or vice versa.
+A and B are therefore not separated by the separation heuristic.
 It is not clear what to do in these cases.
 In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the workspace (in both Eukaryota and Metazoa).
 In OTT 2.9, [??  figure out what happens - not sure], but the number of affected names is quite high, so many false homonyms are created.
-Example: the barrier taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because there is no division for echinoderms, so [whatever happens].  [example no good in OTT 2.11 - get another.]  [need example going the other way.]
+Example: the separation taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because echinoderms is not a separation taxon, so [whatever happens].  [example no good in OTT 2.11 - get another.]  [need example going the other way.]

 #### Prefer matches not involving synonyms